 There’s no getting around this fact; the base model has some plastic items in the cabin.
 If you buy the WT trim to be a work truck, this might not matter to you at all, but if you want more quality, you’ll need to look at higher trims or other trucks.
 This might not be the biggest drawback of this truck, but it is something to consider.

 4. Looking for an off-road challenger? look at other trucks

 The 2022 version of the Silverado does have the ZR2 trim, which comes upmarket from the midsize Colorado.
-According to Kelley Blue Book, this off-road trim doesn’t have the engineering of the Ford F-150 Raptor or the massive power of the Ram 1500 TRX.
+This off-road trim doesn’t have the engineering of the Ford F-150 Raptor or the massive power of the Ram 1500 TRX.
 If you want an off-road beast, you’ll want to check out one of those two trucks.

 5. The Chevy Silverado still has the rough truck ride

 Even though this is a full-size truck in the half-ton class, we want our ride to be smooth and compliant, not jarring and stiff.
-According to Car Buying Strategies, Chevy hasn’t figured out how to smooth out the ride while delivering the performance features we need in this truck.
+Chevrolet hasn’t figured out how to smooth out the ride while delivering the performance features we need in this truck.
 We’ll have to live with feeling every road abrasion in our paths until that time.

 6. The tech features remain behind the competition

 There are some excellent tech goodies in the Chevy Silverado 1500, but when compared to other trucks in its class, this model falls short.
 The Ford F-150 brings more safety and driver-assist items to give us a more comprehensive package than the Silverado.
 GM has made strides in this area but still hasn’t caught up with the rest of the market.

 Should you buy the 2022 Chevy Silverado 1500?